What is the workout schedule?

 Swim practices last about an hour, but some people will stay in and swim longer.

-The Sunday bike rides typically go from 8am to 11am, which includes times to stop for breaks and to let everyone regroup.
+The weekend bike rides typically go from 8am to 11am, which includes times to stop for breaks and to let everyone regroup.
 Occasionally, the group will split up and people will ride shorter or longer.

 How do I find other people to workout with during the week?

 To find people to train with, join the team email list and groupme and look for announcements and others looking for workout partners during non scheduled workout times.